 - O Croquetas (Praza Princesa 8)

 However, it’s important to note that tapas bars come and go in terms of popularity so what’s “in” this week might be “out” next week.
 To ensure you get the best possible tapas experience in Vigo it’s highly recommended that you sign up for the Great Galician Tapas Tour.
-This is a a small-group tour led by a local food and wine expert which visits the port area, the market and the Old Town with numerous stops at some of Vigo’s best tapas bars.
+This is a a small-group tour led by a Vigo travel guide who is a local food and wine expert.
+The tour includes visits to the port area, the market and the Old Town with numerous stops at some of Vigo’s best tapas bars.
 You’ll have ample opportunity to taste many local specialities together with a selection of Galicia’s finest wines.
 This 4-hour tour is highly recommended for food and wine lovers.

 Relax on the Beaches of the Vigo Estuary: Vigo lies within close proximity of many beautiful beaches blessed with white sand and crystal-clear waters.
 One of the finest which is popular with the locals is Praia de Samil which lies 7km south-west of the city.
 This Blue Flag beach is almost 1500m long with views across to the Cíes Islands where there are more spectacular beaches including La Praia das Rodas which was selected by the Guardian newspaper as the best beach in the world.